UltraEngine/Preprocessor/README.md

 # Preprocessor

-Preprocessor for the Ultra Engine entity component system
+Preprocessor for the Ultra Engine entity component system.

+You can modify this code for use with [Ultra Engine](https://www.ultraengine.com).
+No other use is allowed.